4321 SRAM

 phi_2is high - Evaluation happens when

-phi_1is high. - Multiple (even transiently) active wordlines will lead to catastrophic data corruption, as cells will be shorted.
+phi_1is high. - Multiple (even transiently) active wordlines will short the cells, leading to catastrophic data corruption.

 - Address change happens when